 Soldering process produce fumes that are hazardous and it to be filtered by soldering fume Extractor.
 Also it is necessary to catch the harmful smoke before reaching workers breathing point and spread in Atmosphere.
-In addition, using flux containing resin (also called colophony) produces solder fumes that, if inhaled, can result in occupational asthma or make existing asthmatic conditions worsen.
-The fumes can also cause eye and upper respiratory tract irritation.
+In addition, using flux containing resin produces solder fumes that, if inhaled, can result in occupational asthma or make existing asthmatic conditions worsen.
+The fumes can also cause eye and upper respiratory tract irritation for workers.

 It is not expected that occasional soldering activities that take place within areas that are well ventilated or have additional local exhaust ventilation will pose an occupational hazard to the employee.

 Melted or heated silver and gold can produce fumes – and it’s never a good idea to breathe any fumes or dust created when metal is worked.
 Over-exposure to silver fumes is unusual, though, because it can permanently change the colour of one’s eyes and skin.

 Solder fume can contain many of the compounds shown below, of which approximately 99.5% are particles and 0.5% are gases.
 The design of any filtration system should take these facts into account as these fumes can pose a serious danger to the health of employees who are exposed to them.

 - Aliphatic aldehydes& Hydrochloric acid

 - Isocyanates & Isopropyl alcohol

 To Extract the harmful hazardous smoke to be suck and Filter in mandatory to all soldering process.

 Solder fume is one of the top causes of occupational asthma in the workplace.
 This is caused by respiratory sensitisers, which are substances that when breathed in can trigger an irreversible allergenic reaction in the respiratory system.
 Once this sensitisation reaction has taken place, further exposure to the substance, even the tiniest trace, will produce symptoms.